TomasBoda/agent-lang/thesis.md

   return left;
 }
 ```
 This method is responsible for parsing an additive binary expression.
 Note that firstly the left-hand side of the expression is evaluated by the `parseMultiplicativeExpression()` function call.
 This is due to the concept of operator precedence in mathematics.
-During runtime, the AST is evaluated using depth-first search (DFS), meaning that the lower a node is, the sooner it is evaluated.
-Since multiplicative operators have higher precedence than additive operators, we need to parse them first.
+During run-time, the AST is evaluated using depth-first search (DFS), meaning that the lower a node is, the sooner it is evaluated.
+Since multiplicative operators have higher precedence than additive operators, we need to parse them first, so that they are in the lower levels in the AST.
 This also applies to the right-hand side of the additive binary expression, which is evaluated using the `parseMultiplicativeExpression()` function call, which attempts to parse a potential multiplicative binary expression before returning the parent additive binary expression.
 After parsing the left-hand side of the expression, if the additive operator is not found, the left-hand side is returned as it is (which is expected to be a multiplicative binary expression, however, since the `parseMultiplicativeExpression()` works based on the same mechanism, it further nests into more and more low-level expression types, reaching primary expressions at the end).

-To better understand the AST structure, let's look at the following AgentLang code.
+To better understand the resulting AST structure of the parser module, let's look at the following AgentLang code.
 ```
 agent person 1 {
     const age = 28;
     const is_employed = false;
 }
 ```
-It is a simple program containing one agent declaration with two constant properties.
+It is a simple program containing one agent declaration with two `const` properties.
 The program is syntactically valid and after evaluation, the parser returns the following AST.
 ```json
 {
   "type": "Program",